NXXR/Master-Thesis/Thesis/src/content/4_3_autoNavigation/autoNavigation.md

             - any _moveTo_ method must provide these parameters -> movements always consist of initial rotation, then translation with some point focused in the center of the viewport, and a final rotation into the final orientation

+            - add Queue for the transitions, and future, potentially complex movements and routes
+            - package parameters for _moveTo_-functions into structs
+            - add a queue fillable with these structs (FIFO because context sensitive -> order important)
+            - at the end of a movement animation _updateMovementAnimation_ checks if the queue is empty
+                - if not empty, next struct is popped and _moveTo_ is called with the struct/parameters inside
+            - [moveTo(queue) code segment]
+            - add moveTo function to receive fully prepared queue -> other/future components of CS can calculate and compile queue of movements and hand it to the CelestialObserver class to execute each movement in the queue
+                - calling _moveTo_ during a movement, discards the elements of the current queue and puts the new queue in place
+                - no adding to the queue to preserver current navigation, preventing buffering of multiple, potentially unwanted movements

         - #### different _moveTo_ methods and control point computation ####
             - Uniform Cubic Basis Splines chosen: